jm-cabrera/jm-cabrera/README.md

 ## Hello there! 👋
 My names is **Jose Manuel Cabrera** and I'm from Menorca, Spain.
 I'm a technology **passionate** and a **curious** person who is always exploring for new things to learn or get more info about that.

-Actually with Python focused in automation and data analysis for food service business.
+Actually learning Python focused in automation and data analysis for food service business.

 I've been working as a front-end developer for 3 years but left that to manage a friends restaurant, but you'll know **you never can quit coding once you fall in love** with it and its time to go back to do what you love.